PRBonn/rko_lio/docs/config.md

 - **max_iterations** (`int`, default `100`)
     Limit on the number of iterations for ICP.
     You can limit this a bit more if runtime is an issue.
+    Typically the convergence criterion is satisfied much earlier anyways.

 - **convergence_criterion** (`float`, default `1e-5`)
     Termination criterion for optimization.
-    Lower values will requires more ICP iterations.
+    Lower (stricter) values will requires more ICP iterations.

 - **max_num_threads** (`int`, default `0`)
     Only used to parallelize data association for ICP.
     `0` means autodetect based on hardware.
-    In case, compute resources are a constraint, this along with `max_points_per_voxel`, `voxel_size`, `max_range`, `max_iterations` in order are the parameters you should modify.
+    In case, compute resources are a constraint, limit this to a few threads and, in order, `max_points_per_voxel`, `voxel_size`, `max_range`, `max_iterations` are the parameters you probably care about.

 - **initialization_phase** (`bool`, default `True`)
-    Initialize the system orientation plus IMU biases using the IMU measurements between the first two LiDAR scans the odometry receives.
+    Initializes the system orientation (roll and pitch) plus IMU biases using the IMU measurements between the first two LiDAR scans the odometry receives.
-    Whether this is enabled or not, the first LiDAR frame pose is treated as the odometry/global frame.
     If enabled, the second frame is assumed to be coincident with the first.
-I.e., the assumption is the system is at rest for that duration.
+I.e., the assumption is that the system is at rest for that duration and the system is oriented to align with gravity.
+    This helps if you start from an inclined surface for example.
     Usually you can leave this enabled.
 Unless for some reason you need to start the odometry while the system is in motion, then disable this.

 - **max_expected_jerk** (`float`, default `3.0`)
     This value is used in a Kalman filter to estimate the true body acceleration.
 It should reflect the motion you expect from the platform you will deploy the odometry on.
-A good range is [1-3] m/s^3, but it should be fine to leave it at 3 as that is a good setting for most platforms.
+A good range is [1-3] m/s^3, but it should be fine to leave it at 3 m/s^3 as that is a good setting for most platforms.

 - **min_beta** (`float`, default `200.0`)
     The minimum weight applied to an orientation regularization cost during scan alignment.